turkish-nlp-suite/TrGLUE/README.md

 # TrGLUE - A Natural Language Understanding Benchmark for Turkish
 TrGLUE is a NLU benchmarking dataset for Turkish.
 As the name suggests, it's GLUE benchmarking dataset for Turkish language.
 You can download the datasets from the
 [HuggingFace repo](https://huggingface.co/datasets/turkish-nlp-suite/TrGLUE).
-For more information about the dataset, the tasks,, data curation and more please visit the HF repo.
+For more information about the dataset, the tasks, data curation and more please visit the HF repo.

 ### Benchmarking